cerebral/classy-ui/README.md

 ## Decorators

 The **classnames** function used in the examples above is what we call a **decorator**.
-There are several decorators and they have different purposes.
+The **classnames** is the core decorator that lets you combine different classnames.
+There are several other decorators and they have different purposes.
 All of them takes an optional set of classnames and/or dynamic classnames.

 ### Pseudo decorators